DHLSan/XThread/XThread Experiments on KCU105/Block_Matrix_Multiplication/README.md

 ## **_Step-by-step Building and Testing Instructions_** ##

+Choose a benchmark and follow the steps below.

 Creating core IP with HLS:
   1. Open Vitis HLS 2020.1
   2. Create New Project